fjvallarino/monomer/tasks.md

     - Probably taking a simple event that is relayed to appEventsHandler is enough?
   - Implement Global keys
   - Improve merge process
+  - Add a way to get path of widget given an id, and provide a method to send a message/event (most likely, a new Request kind)

 - Pending
-  - Add a way to get path of widget given an id, and provide a method to send a message/event (most likely, a new Request kind)
-  - Should Resize be restored?
-  - Can we generalize _widgetFind?
-    - To find widgetInstances that need a specific kind of event (entities that need timeStep)
-    - Instead of passing Point, pass WidgetQuery ADT.
-Currently it would support...
-PointQuery
-    - Do we need this?
   - Rename EventResult to something more accurate
     - Replace resultWidget and friends with non-Maybe versions (update widgets)
   - Add _renderLast_ function to Renderer, which delays rendering until the first pass is done